By Molly Patrick

 Vegan transition foods can be a blessing for people who want to make the switch, and this menu is void of animal protein and animal fat, which are two of the key factors that make eating meat, dairy and eggs so unhealthy for your beautiful bod.

-Okay – let’s say in step two instead of trying a vegan menu, you wanted to try some plant-based eating.
+Okay – let’s say in step two instead of trying a Vegan menu, you wanted to try some Whole Food Plant Based eating.
 Awesome!
-Here’s how you would work this out.
+Let’s high five and work that shit out.

-Along with taking the meat, dairy and eggs out of the meals you wrote down in step one, you would also take out anything processed, including oil and sugar.
+Along with taking the meat, dairy and eggs out of the meals that you wrote down in step number one, you would also take out anything processed, including oil and sugar.

-Whether you chose vegan, plant-based, or a combination of the two, follow your new three day meal plan and see how you feel after those three days are up.
+FOUR: Whether you chose Vegan, WFPB, or a combination of the two, follow this blueprint for three days worth of food and then follow through with it.
+It sounds crazy, but you will notice a positive difference in your energy and how you feel after just three days are up.

 If you feel better, keep it up.
-If you have to tweak some things, have at it.
+If you want to tweak some things, have at it.

-Just know that vegan alternatives are super easy to find and you don’t necessarily have to go to fancy health food stores to find vegan versions of your fave foods.
-And if you want to dabble in plant-based eating, it’s even easier and cheaper because most of your grocery shopping will take place in the produce section instead of the packaged food section, saving you cash money in the bank.
+Just know that Vegan alternatives are super easy to find and you don’t necessarily have to go to fancy health food stores to find Vegan versions of your fave foods.
+And if you want to dabble in WFPB eating, it’s even easier and cheaper because most of your grocery shopping will take place in the produce section instead of the packaged food section, saving you cash money in the bank.

 - Make a detailed list of three days worth of your current meals, including breakfast, lunch, dinner, and snacks.

-- Decide if you want to go vegan or all the way plant-based (with vegan you won’t eat meat, dairy or eggs, with plant-based you won’t eat meat, dairy, eggs, or processed foods).
+- Decide if you want to go Vegan or all the way Whole Food Plant Based (with Vegan you won’t eat meat, dairy or eggs, with Whole Food Plant Based you won’t eat meat, dairy, eggs, or processed foods).
 Go through your detailed list of meals and scratch anything out that falls under the category of what you want to avoid.

-- Go through that same list and add in vegan or plant-based options to each thing that you scratched out.
+- Go through that same list and add in Vegan or WFPB options to each item that you scratched out.

 - Follow that meal plan for three days and see how you feel.